manigalati/quality_control_CMR/README.md

 Scripts and utility programs for implementing our framework.

-Author: Francesco Galati.

-Additional contributions: Maria A. Zuluaga.
+Authors: Francesco Galati, Maria A. Zuluaga.

 ## How to cite